 CITYSCAPES IN WESTERN ART

-It was a pleasure to present and lead a discussion in December with the Lee on Solent Art Group.
-The subject was 'Cityscapes in Art', which has been the subject of surprisingly little study.
+It was a pleasure to present and lead a discussion with the Lee on Solent Art Group on the subject of 'Cityscapes in Art'.
+This has been the subject of surprisingly little study.
 Researching it I could find only half a side on wikipedia and searches only led to studies of architecture, town planning, 'how to paint' and travelogues rather than the way cityscapes have evolved as a genre of their own.
 So this is my own take on the subject.

 Human settlements originated in the middle east and until then artists concerned themselves mainly with the people and animals of hunter gatherer societies.
 So it was not until 1600 BCE that the first known townscape can be found - in Akrotiri on the island of Santorini.
 By the time of the Roman Empire both the quality of buildings and their depiction had become more sophisticated, as the frescos of the Trajan Baths (64 CE) show, with a nod towards perspective.